SAS doctors have been taken for granted

-Doctors across the NHS have experienced real terms pay erosion compared with since 2008/09 levels.
+The Government’s pay uplift for SAS doctors in England for 2025/26 was only 4%, leaving real-terms pay erosion at a staggering 24% compared with 2008/09 levels.
+Worse, the Government recommendation to the pay review body (DDRB) for 2026/27 is a 2.5% award, suggesting another real terms pay cut.
 Working in an over-stretched system, medical professionals are certainly not working less than they did in the early 2000s, but they are being effectively paid less for it.
 This has led to a feeling of being devalued.

 In the BMA survey of SAS doctors in England during autumn 2024, we asked what they wanted the BMA to focus on.
 Their top priorities were: